Chart Color Schemes

 Wangi Wangi - Rathmines hosts an older demographic, ranking in the top quartile nationwide

-Wangi Wangi - Rathmines has a median age of 48 years, which is higher than Rest of NSW's median age of 43 and significantly older than Australia's median age of 38.
-The age profile shows that the 65-74 year-old group comprises 15.8% of the population, making it particularly prominent compared to other age groups.
-This figure is well above the national average of 9.4%.
-Post-2021 Census data indicates that the 75-84 age group has grown from 7.9% to 9.3%, while the 55-64 cohort has decreased from 15.7% to 13.8%.
-Demographic modeling suggests that Wangi Wangi - Rathmines' age profile will change significantly by 2041, with the 25-34 age group projected to grow steadily, increasing by 202 people (23%) from 882 to 1,085.
+Wangi Wangi - Rathmines has a median age of 48 years, which is older than Rest of NSW's 43 and significantly higher than Australia's median age of 38.
+The age profile shows that the 65-74 year-old group makes up 15.8% of the population, while the 25-34 year-olds make up 9.2%, both figures being higher than those in Rest of NSW and Australia respectively.
+Post-2021 Census data indicates that the 75 to 84 age group has grown from 7.9% to 9.3%, while the 55 to 64 year-old cohort has declined from 15.7% to 13.8%.
+Demographic modeling suggests significant changes in Wangi Wangi - Rathmines's age profile by 2041, with the 25-34 age group projected to grow steadily, increasing by 202 people (23%) from 882 to 1,085.
 Conversely, population declines are projected for the 5-14 and 65-74 age groups.